Two travellers from Israel released from mandatory hotel quarantine

 Israel was on the list of countries from which travellers had to enter mandatory hotel quarantine.
 However it was removed following a Cabinet meeting on Friday.

-Israeli woman Inbar Aviezer, who is a healthcare worker, is also to be released this afternoon having been in hotel quarantine since Wednesday. she is also fully vaccinated.
+Israeli woman Inbar Aviezer, who is a healthcare worker, has also been released.
+She has been in hotel quarantine since Wednesday and is fully vaccinated.

 “I fully agree with the concept of the quarantine but the whole point of having the appeals system there is that it should be looked at logically.
-I appealed on humanitarian grounds,” Mr Jennings told The Irish Times shortly after leaving the Crowne Plaza Hotel at Dublin Airport.
+I appealed on humanitarian grounds,” Mr Jennings told The Irish Times shortly after leaving the Crowne Plaza Hotel Dublin Airport in Santry.

 “My Dad is really, really sick in hospital but the appeal was denied twice.
 If my situation didn’t warrant humanitarian grounds, what does?”